Ivy-Chen1999/web_programming_project/README.md

 # Fitness application

-This application can manage and record fitness progress for Fitness enthusiasts.
+This application is designed to help fitness enthusiasts manage and track their fitness progress.\
+Users can engage in a variety of fitness activities, log their progress, and receive feedback from coaches.

 ## Users:

-Traniee and Coach.
-Each user can register as either a trainee or a coach. \
-Users can log in, log out, and create new accounts.
+The application supports two user roles:\
+Trainee: Individuals who participate in fitness activities.\
+Coach: Professionals who organize and manage activities and provide guidance.

 ## Key Features:
 ● Traniee can view the list of fitness activities and its detailed information(course name,description and time).